 Online marketplaces open for real estate investments.

-You don’t need to dream of owning a glorious skyscraper in New York: The vision of real estate ownership has been expanded to give small (and large) investors the opportunity to choose the location and type of real estate investment property for their portfolio.
-Before the Jumpstart Our Business Startups Act went into effect in 2013, real estate investors were limited to owning property outright or buying publicly traded real estate investment trusts, known as REITs.
-Since then, the crowdfunding sphere, where investors pool their money to buy multi-family units, commercial property or bundles of single-family homes, has exploded.
-Here are the seven best real estate crowdfunding platforms.
+You don’t need to dream of owning a glorious skyscraper in New York.
+The vision of real estate ownership has been expanded to allow small (and large) investors the opportunity to choose the location and type of real estate investment property for their portfolio.
+Before the Jumpstart Our Business Startups Act went into effect in 2013, real estate investors were limited to owning property outright or buying publicly traded real estate investment trusts, or REITs.
+Since then, the crowdfunding sphere, in which investors pool their money to buy multifamily units, commercial property or bundles of single-family homes, has exploded.
+A real estate crowdfunding platform is an investment platform that allows individual investors to invest in real estate investment properties usually reserved for the wealthy.
+These platforms allow for more accessibility to real estate investments.
+Here are the seven top real estate crowdfunding platforms.

 More from U.S. News